 The Redeemer family cares about others.
 Our gardens provide the fresh herbs for the Meals on Wheels Program of Austin.
 Our children make presentations at Nursing Homes, and our weekly chapel offerings have gone to sponsor a variety of needs in the Austin and world communities.
 We have helped LifeCare Pregnancy Center with donations of infant care items and Caritas of Austin with their current needs from cans of ravioli to cans of tuna.
 We have formed a bond with the street children of Kenya through Fikisha Kenya.
 We have donated more than $2000 worth of musical instruments for their worship and have sent videos of our students praising God.
 They have reciprocated, by sending similar videos to us.

-Redeemer participates in competitive athletics in grades 5-8 in the Austin Inter-Parochial League.
+Redeemer participates in competitive athletics in grades 5-8 in the Capital Area Private and Parochial Schools (CAPPS).
 We compete with other large private schools in the Austin area in basketball, volleyball, soccer, flag football and track & field.
-Our middle school competes in State Tournaments in basketball and volleyball.
-We also offer intramural sports for students in fourth and fifth grades.
+Some of our middle school teams compete in Lutheran State Tournaments in basketball and volleyball.
+We also offer some after-school clinics in volleyball and basketball for grades 4 & 5.

 SCIENCE ENRICHMENT PROGRAM